wazuh/wazuh-documentation/source/user-manual/kibana-app/configure-xpack/index.rst

 Wazuh app and X-Pack
 ====================

 X-Pack provides RBAC (role based access control) capabilities, among other features, for the Elastic Stack.
-This guide provides steps to configure specific users to use the Wazuh app with X-Pack.
+This guide provides steps to configure specific users to use the Wazuh app with X-Pack, using the `Security plugin <https://www.elastic.co/products/stack/security>`_.

 In this `link <https://www.elastic.co/products/x-pack>`_ you can learn more about the X-Pack features for the Elastic Stack, and all the advanced capabilities that add to your Elastic installation.